8 Best Homeowners Insurance Companies in Connecticut 2023

 Dwelling Coverage

+Dwelling coverage is the cost to rebuild or repair your home in a covered peril.
 If you need repair, it will be based on the cost of labor, the cost of contractors and their employees, as well as the materials needed to reconstruct your home in the same way it was before the damage.

 Since the majority of insurers only pay up to a limit, you should look for replacement cost coverage.
+If you do, then this added policy will pay the full cost to rebuild or repair your home.

 Replacement Cost vs. Actual Cash Value (ACV)

 An insurer will give you two options that you should choose when purchasing a homeowners insurance policy in Connecticut.
 This is replacement cost coverage and actual cash value.
 You should choose replacement cost.

-For example, if your expensive laptop gets damaged under a covered peril, the replacement cost will give you a brand-new model comparable to the one you own.
+For example, if your laptop gets damaged under a covered peril, the replacement cost will give you a brand-new model comparable to the one you own.

-What if You Need Additional Protection?
+What If You Need Additional Protection?

 Importantly, the home inventory will assist you in determining if you need additional protection or if your standard policy is sufficient enough to cover what you own.
+If you need additional protection coverage for some of your high-priced belongings like artwork and heirloom items, you can “schedule” them.

+“Schedule” is a supplemental policy that extends coverage, especially if your insurer will only pay up to a certain amount for your items.
 When you purchase a scheduled policy, this will ensure you’ll get full coverage for your expensive items like jewelry if you need to make a claim.

 How Do I Get Homeowners Insurance in Connecticut?

 You need to get a quote first by going on the company’s website or by calling in.
 Once again, get multiple quotes to see which one is the most affordable to you or if you like what a company has to offer, such as the availability of its agents.
+After you decide on a company, you will need the following information to apply:

 Details about your home like the year it was built and the age of your roof.
+Your name, address, and date of birth.

 An idea of the coverage you would like to buy, such as getting flood insurance if your home is susceptible to flooding.
+Lastly, an agent or rep walks you through the steps needed to purchase a policy.